zeroKilo/PubgLiteWiresharkDissectorWV/README.md

 Target PUBG Lite Version: 1.4.2.681

-Important note: encryption is not implemented yet, disable it for recordings
+Important note: encryption is not implemented yet, disable it for recordings.
+Generated with Chat GPT-5.6 Sol from my pdb file.